mantidproject/mantid/Code/Mantid/docs/source/algorithms/SaveILLCosmosAscii-v1.rst

 Description
 -----------

-SaveILLCosmosAscii is an export-only Ascii-based save format with no associated loader.
+SaveILLCosmosAscii is an export-only ASCII-based save format with no associated loader.
 It is based on a python script by Maximilian Skoda, written for the ISIS Reflectometry GUI

 Limitations
 ###########